Robert R. O'Donnell: Career

-In December of 1968, O’Donnell joined McLendon Theaters as general manager and assistant to the president.
+In December 1968, O’Donnell joined McLendon Theaters as general manager and assistant to the president.
 O’Donnell was responsible for the operation of over sixty movie theaters across the Midwest and Deep South.
 During his time with McLendon Theaters, O’Donnell orchestrated the world premieres of numerous popular films of the late 1960s and early 1970s starring actors John Wayne, Clint Eastwood, George Peppard, Jack Nicholson, James “Jimmy” Stewart and Charlton Heston, among many others.
 O’Donnell would pick up the star from the airport and drive them to the premiere venue where he would supervise the movie opening.

 The McLendon theater empire mushroomed from five screens in 1968 to over 90 screens by 1973.
 When McLendon decided to sell the theater circuit in 1973, he said “The tremendous expansion which began in 1969 would not have been possible without O’Donnell’s aid.”
 He went on to praise O’Donnell as “having more knowledge of the motion picture industry than any other theater executive I happen to have come across in these four decades that I have been in business.”

 In 1973, O’Donnell left McLendon theaters and became partner and part-owner of the Majestic chain of theaters which, at the time, included thirteen theaters in Texas.